 Driven by technological advancement, many salaries could also increase for certain roles due to fast-growing skills like design and user experience (UX), according to the Future of Jobs Report 2025 by the World Economic Forum.

 Even with AI changing some aspects of the industry, there is still a ton of opportunity for newbies entering the field.
 The hype around AI misses the fact that AI will never have a human perspective.
-Art and creativity isn’t just about producing a final work of art, image, or song.
-It’s about the human experience — something AI will never live or feel.
-Just remember that.
+Art and creativity require human experience, something AI will never live or feel.
+Just remember that when everyone else is screaming that AI might take their jobs.

 In this career guide, we’ll be breaking down different creative careers, including what they do, skills required, and where to start with online courses or art school programs.
 You’ll also learn the different salary expectations for each role using salary data recorded from real creative industry professionals in our Salary Database, our interviews, and other data sources like Glassdoor and the U.S. Bureau of Labor Statistics (BLS).